 - The Other Darrin: Like you wouldn't believe.

-- Even before the infamous English cast switch between ADV and Geneon from the first and sequel series, some actors would change in the first two seasons.
+- For ADV's dub of the first series, which was recorded in Houston, some of the English actors would change in the first two seasons.
 Dokugakuji changed near the end of the first season from Jason Miesse to Mike MacRae and Shawn Taylor replaced Karen Coffer as the Merciful Goddess for three episodes as well.
 The difference for the latter was more noticeable than most since Taylor used a strong English accent that Coffer lacked.

-- Dr. Huang was voiced by Kelli Cousins (who also provided the vocals for Hakuryu) up until episode 29.
-She was replaced by Rozie Curtis for her last number of episodes in Season 2.
+- Dr. Huang was voiced by Kelli Cousins (who also provided the vocals for Hakuryu) up until episode twenty-nine.
+She was replaced by Rozie Curtis for her last number of episodes in Season Two.

 - Averted in the movie for the most part, except for Kanan where Sasha Paysinger replaced Allison Keith in the role.

-- Geneon's dub of the sequel series was mostly consistent except for a few cases:
+- While none of the original actors reprised their roles for Geneon's dub of the sequel series, which was recorded at Burbank's Bang Zoom!
+Entertainment, it was mostly consistent except for a few cases:

 - Cindy Robinson replaced M.A.
 Lovestadt as Lirin in Gunlock.
 The change was rather subtle that less trained ears never noticed the difference.